The Ultimate Guide to Cloud Security Assessment: Identify and Mitigate Critical Vulnerabilities

 Abnormal AI

 Cloud security assessments provide the clarity and control you need to run cloud workloads without jeopardizing your business.
-A structured assessment evaluates every layer of your environment such as identities, data stores, networks, APIs, and logs, against industry benchmarks and your own risk appetite, creating a real-time picture of where you stand in the shared-responsibility model.
+A structured assessment evaluates identities, data stores, networks, API integration resources, and logs against industry benchmarks and your own risk appetite, creating a current picture of where you stand in the shared-responsibility model.

 Strategic Importance of Cloud Security Assessments